Jeremy Heywood: Cabinet Secretary

+Criticism

-He was criticised when he vetoed release to the Chilcot Inquiry of 150 letters and records of phone calls between Tony Blair and President George W. Bush before the 2003 Iraq War.
+He was criticised when he vetoed the release to the Chilcot Inquiry of 150 letters and records of phone calls between Tony Blair and President George W. Bush before the 2003 Iraq War.

 Heywood and former Prime Minister David Cameron were criticised in the 2021 investigation report into the Greensill lobbying scandal.
 Heywood was found to be primarily responsible for businessman Lex Greensill being given a role in government and "extraordinarily privileged" access into 10 Downing Street.

+It has been claimed that Heywood lobbied Barclays to lower its estimates of the cost of borrowing dollars during what became known as the Libor scandal.

 Illness and death

-After years of heavy smoking, Heywood was diagnosed with lung cancer in June 2017 and took a leave of absence from his position in June 2018 owing to his illness.
+After years of heavy smoking, despite having quit around twenty years earlier, Heywood was diagnosed with lung cancer in June 2017 and took a leave of absence from his position in June 2018 owing to his illness.
 He retired on health grounds on 24 October 2018, and died on 4 November at the age of 56.

 Personal life

 Heywood was the son of archaeologist Brenda Swinbank.

 In 1997, Heywood married Suzanne Cook.
 Together they had three children, including twins.
-Cook is a former civil servant who moved into the private sector: she has been managing director of the Exor Group since 2016 and chair of CNH Industrial since 2018.
+Cook, who became a CBE in the King's Birthday Honours in 2024, is a former civil servant who moved into the private sector: she has been managing director of the Exor Group since 2016 and chair of CNH Industrial since 2018.

-In 2021 she published a biography, What Does Jeremy Think?: Jeremy Heywood and the Making of Modern Britain.
+In 2021, Suzanne published a biography, What Does Jeremy Think?: Jeremy Heywood and the Making of Modern Britain.